 WordPress is by far the most used blogging platform in the world.
 That means that you will get the most configuration options and plugins when using it.
 Additionally, you can add things like countdown timers and guest books with a few clicks of your mouse.
 That’s something you can’t get with any other blogging platform!
 And, of course, you can share the time of day that you plan to have your wedding.
 However, it has a bit of a learning curve and requires some computer savvy.
 However, these days most people have the skills required to setup a really great wedding blog using WordPress.

 Though it is a pretty new blogging platform, having a wedding blog on Kinja is probably the simplest and most minimalist approach you can go.
 If you want something with no frills and that is very simple to use, you really can’t go wrong with Kinja.
-The features are limited to writing text and adding pictures, but that is all that most brides are looking for out of their wedding blog.
+The basic features are limited to writing text and adding pictures.
+However, that is all that most brides are looking for out of their wedding blog.
 It’s also part of a larger network of blogs, so it is sure to stick around for many years to come.

 There are literally hundreds of free blogging platforms out there from which to choose.
 However, these three cover the most desirable aspects for prospective wedding bloggers.
 All three offer a different variety of features.
 However, all three will be there still in 15 or 20 years so you can look back at your wedding blog and remember ever single detail of the planning process.